DevMountain/react-drills/README.md

 ### Question #6

 Create an app that displays a to-do list.
 You will need two components, the `App` component and a `Todo` <b>functional</b> component.
 The `App` component should be responsible for getting new tasks and storing the list of tasks.
-The `Todo` component should be responsible for display the tasks from the `App` component in a list-like fashion.
-The `App` component should pass down a `tasks array` into the `Todo` component as a prop.
+The `Todo` component should be responsible for displaying the individual tasks from the `App` component.
+The `App` component should create a list of 'Todo' components passing down a `task` into the `Todo` component as a prop and display the list.

 ### Solution